SumiaD/DataAnalytics/README.md

 Command Palette > Select Interpreter > Enter interpreter path > Select the .myenv from this project

-Select your .myenv as your Kernel.
+Then open the Jupyter Notebook and select your .myenv as your Kernel.

 You are all set!
-Now you can open the Jupyter Notebook and reproduce each step.
+Now you can  and reproduce each step.

 Once you are done with the analysis, deactivate the environment: